-1 Objectives General subject learning objectives GENERAL OBJECTIVES • To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context. • To widen and consolidate the fundamental aspects of CEFR level A1 making their use more complex and automatic.
-To acquire linguistic knowledge corresponding to CEFR level A2 as described in the Common European Framework of Reference for Languages (CEFR).
-The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. • To promote awareness of and respect for the cultures where the language studied is spoken.
-To widen knowledge of basic structures and the verb system To introduce and develop strategies for learning vocabulary
+- To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context. - To widen and consolidate the fundamental aspects of CEFR level A1 making their use more complex and automatic. - To acquire linguistic knowledge corresponding to CEFR level A2 as described in the Common European Framework of Reference for Languages (CEFR).
+The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. - To promote awareness of and respect for the cultures where the language studied is spoken. - To widen knowledge of basic structures and the verb system - To introduce and develop strategies for learning vocabulary

-To widen knowledge of language and techniques for resolving communication problems

-To facilitate writing techniques
+- To widen knowledge of language and techniques for resolving communication problems - To facilitate writing techniques

-SP SPECIFIC OBJECTIVES

-Rea ading comprehension

-To understand simple and modified texts

-• To understand the general idea of a text without a dictionary

-To extract specific information (with or without a dictionary)
+- To understand simple and modified texts - To understand the general idea of a text without a dictionary - To extract specific information (with or without a dictionary)

-Lis Listening comprehension

-To understand simple conversations

-To understand general and specific information from simple spoken texts
+- To understand simple conversations - To understand general and specific information from simple spoken texts

-Wr itten expression

-• To write simple texts about people, places, activities and events

-To write simple cards and letters
+- To write simple texts about people, places, activities and events - To write simple cards and letters

-Spo oken expression

-To ask for and give information

-To maintain a simple conversation
+To ask for and give information To maintain a simple conversation

-Generalizata Up/L Consentati Company Falses Description

-2.1 Basic CB1: Students have demonstrated having knowledge and Competences understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.
+CB1: Students have demonstrated having knowledge and understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.

 CB4: Students are able to transmit information, idees, problems and solutions to a specialized and non-specialized public.

-2.2 General CG2: Be able to innovate by developing an open attitude Competences towards change and being willing to re-evaluate old mental models that limit thinking.
-Logistics and Maritime Business G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
+CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.

+G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.

 G2: To be autonomous in the area of personal planning, the selection of appropriate resources and to have the maturity to assume decision-making responsibilities.

-2.3 Transverse Competences CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.
+CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.

-2.4 Specific Business Administration

-Competences CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-Leisure and Tourism Management

 CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-Marketing and Digital Communities